TortitasT/langkeeper/README.md

 choco install sqlite
 ```

-Create `.lib` with the following command on the directory where the `dll` is.
+Create `.lib` with the following command (needs to be run with Visual Studio Development Console for `lib` to be available) on the directory where the `dll` is.

 ```powershell
 cd C:\ProgramData\chocolatey\lib\SQLite\tools